том 122 издание 51 страницы 12878-12879

 T2 - Journal of the American Chemical Society

-AU - Schah Mohammedi, Parwin
+AU - Schah-Mohammedi, Parwin

-AU - Shenderovich, Ilja G.
+AU - Shenderovich, Ilya G.

 AU - Detering, Carsten